WE HAVE CHANGED OUR NAME. YOU CAN CHECK OUT OUR NEW WEBSITE HERE: www.lankumdublin.com

-Since making the album, the group have completed a six week coast-to-coast tour of the United States, been invited to some of the world’s most renowned music festivals, including Cambridge, Sidmouth, Edmonton and Electric Picnic as well as being nominated for three awards at the 2016 BBC Radio 2 Folk Awards and featured on covers of notable music magazines such as fRoots and The Thin Air.
+Since making the album, the group have been invited to some of the world’s most renowned music festivals, including Cambridge, Sidmouth, Edmonton and Electric Picnic as well as being nominated for three awards at the 2016 BBC Radio 2 Folk Awards and featured on covers of notable music magazines such as fRoots and The Thin Air.

 They have a number of gigs and festivals already booked around Ireland, the UK, Europe and North Africa for the coming year, as they continue working under the name ‘Lankum’.